darribas/quant_geog/notes/index.md

 * Spatial interaction models (trade, commuting, etc.)
 * Spatial optimization (real world examples?)
 * Network analysis (spatial networks: rivers, streets, the internet, ...)

+\note{Interaction models are interested in the amount of stuff between nodes}
+\note{Examples: Say you have a store and want to maximize the catchment area of it}
+\note{Use graphs/networks to understand stuff}

 ## Mathematics and optimization (source: Ed Manley)